 \subsection{Ablation Analysis}

-To assess the individual contributions of our design choices, we perform an ablation study over the contact reward components and the observation modalities, reporting mean and standard deviation of F1 scores across five independent runs in Table~\ref{tab:abl}.
+To assess the individual contributions of our design choices, we perform an ablation study of the contact reward components and the observation, reporting mean and standard deviation of F1 scores across five runs in Table~\ref{tab:abl}.
 In the reward ablation, we retain proximity and regularization terms and compare three variants: (i) correct-strike reward only, (ii) correct plus wrong strikes, and (iii) the full dense contact reward (correct + wrong + missed) strikes.
-The results demonstrate that the full reward formulation is essential for achieving robust rhythmic accuracy, as omitting either wrong or missed strike terms substantially degrades F1 across all five songs.
+The results demonstrate that the full reward formulation is essential for achieving robust rhythmic accuracy, as omitting either wrong or missed strike terms degrades F1 across five songs.

-We next evaluate the effect of removing key components from the policy's input state.
-We find that the policies trained without the one-hot contact goals collapse to near-zero F1, indicating they lack the ability to anticipate upcoming drum strikes.
-We also examine the role of an explicit time phase signal by replacing the one-hot contact goals with a continuous, normalized phase variable \cite{peng2018deepmimic} ranging between~$0-1$.
+We next evaluate the effect of removing key components from the policy's input state during training.
+We find that the policies trained without the contact goals collapse to near-zero F1, indicating they lack the ability to anticipate upcoming drum strikes.
+We also examine the role of an explicit time phase signal by replacing the contact goals with a continuous, normalized phase variable \cite{peng2018deepmimic} ranging between~$0-1$.
 Phase-conditioned policies likewise perform poorly, suggesting that coarse temporal context alone is insufficient to acquire drumming skills.
-The time phase variable informs the policy "how far through the segment" it is but not "which drum is next", highlighting the necessity of explicit goal encoding.
+The time phase variable informs the policy "how far through the segment" it is but not "which drum hit is next", highlighting the necessity of explicit goal encoding.
 Collectively, these results show that humanoid drumming requires both dense contact rewards and structured state representation that encode future rhythmic targets.

-Finally, we evaluate the impact of removing our temporal decomposition scheme by training policies end-to-end on full-length tracks rather than on fixed-length segments.
-Results are summarized in Table~\ref{tab:temp_decom}.
+Finally, we evaluate the impact of removing temporal decomposition scheme by training policies end-to-end on full-length tracks rather than on fixed-length segments.
 While the final F1 scores remain comparable in both settings, we observe a substantial increase in wall-clock training time: policies trained without decomposition require approximately 8–9 hours to converge, compared to just 2–3 hours with temporal segmentation on the same hardware.
 Detailed results are reported in the supplementary material.